-There are loads of cheap World Book Day costume ideas.
+There are loads of easy and cheap World Book Day costume ideas.
 Save your money as it doesn’t have to cost anything and can be put together easily at the last minute.

 I was one of those kids who seemed to do everything last minute.
 I didn’t do it on purpose but, somehow, I lost letters at the bottom of my school bag and present them to my mum at 7 pm on a Sunday evening.
 She then spent the next hour making the most of the bits we had around the home.

 While I’m sure she would have appreciated more time, it was never about money.